-To claim expenses for business use of the home, part of your home must be used regularly and exclusively as one of the following:
+To claim expenses for business use of the home on your Schedule C, part of your home must be used regularly and exclusively as one of the following:

 - The principal place of business for your business or trade